apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 client which have not been acked when the client disconnects will get redelivered to another subscribed client.

+### Browsing Subscriptions

+A normal subscription on a queue will consume messages so that no other subscription will get a copy of the message.
+If you want to browse all the messages on a queue in a non-destructive fashion, you can create browsing subscription.
+To make a subscription an browsing subscription, just add the `browser:true` header.
+For example:

+    SUBSCRIBE
+    id:mysub
+    browser:true
+    destination:/queue/foo

+    ^@

 ### Topic Durable Subscriptions

 A durable subscription is a queue which is subscribed to a topic so that